jose011013/interval-entropy/README.md

-# Generalized Entropy for Interval-Valued Data
+# An Extension of Entropy for Interval-Valued Data

-This repository contains the implementation of the methods and algorithms presented in the paper **"Generalized Entropy for Interval-Valued Data"**.
-The paper introduces a novel framework for calculating entropy in symbolic data analysis, focusing on interval-valued variables.
+This repository contains the implementation of the methods and algorithms presented in the article **An Extension of Entropy for Interval-Valued Data**, presented at the SDA 2025 Workshop in Varaždin, Croatia.
 This approach broadens the traditional understanding of entropy by accounting for the variability and uncertainty inherent in interval representations.

 ## Table of Contents